-Vocality RoIP can provide connectivity between radio networks and other voice equipment.
+Vocality Radio over IP (RoIP) can provide connectivity between radio networks and other voice equipment.
 This other equipment can be local to Vocality RoIP, such as radio equipment from different manufacturers, using different radio technologies and different frequencies.
 Distant voice equipment is accessed remotely via digitized voice streams.
-Vocality RoIP can connect to multiple Wide Area Networks (WANs) to carry this traffic to the remote equipment.
+Vocality RoIP can connect to various Wide Area Networks (WANs) to carry this traffic to the remote equipment.
 Typical use cases for Vocality RoIP include the following: